slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"To improve is to change; to be perfect is to change often."
 -- Winston Churchill [1874]*

-Most problems can be solved by graded exposure over time.
 The accumulation of experience and the analysis of past situations will structure knowledge.

-	PROGRESS = PAIN + REFLECTION

-	SKILL = EFFORT * TALENT
+	PROGRESS = PAIN + REFLECTION and SKILL = EFFORT * TALENT

 Hints:

-- Listen to someone explaining challenging techniques, and then attempt to follow their advice.
-Seek feedback as it accelerates learning.
+- Listen to someone explaining challenging techniques, then attempt to follow their advice.
+Seek feedback—it accelerates learning.
 	- If it’s easy and you’re not surprised, you’re not learning.
-You need to push yourself into the zone of discomfort, where you feel clumsy and face challenges.
-That’s when real learning occurs.
+Push into discomfort where you feel clumsy and face challenges—that’s where real learning happens.
-- Reflect on your mistakes; try to identify the cues you missed and what to look for next time.
+	- Reflect on mistakes: identify missed cues and what to watch for next time.
 	- Repeat.
+- The fastest way to learn is to teach.
+Write advice to yourself or others, review it regularly, edit, and refine.
+It worked for Marcus Aurelius and Bruce Lee.
+- Journal early, before inhibitions set in.
+Record life lessons—you’ll get more from life and repeat fewer mistakes.
+A journal, scotch, and music yield more deep thoughts than you expect.

 > *"He who asks a question is fool for five minutes.
 He who does not ask a question remains a fool forever."
 -- vox populi*

+> *"Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand."
+-- Xunzi [-310]*

 > *"It is impossible for a man to learn what he thinks he already knows."
 -- Epictetus [0050]*

 > *"If a man will begin with certainties he shall end in doubts; but if he will be content to begin with doubts he shall end in certainties."
 -- Francis Bacon [1561]*

-> *"Tell me and I forget.
-Teach me and I remember.
-Involve me and I learn."
--- Benjamin Franklin [1706]*

 > *"Every man hears only what he understands."
 -- J.W.
 Goethe [1749]*